Skip to main content

 Billing and the free tier

 Console keeps a perpetual free tier so new developers are not paywalled.
-A free storage cap, tentatively 5 GB, is planned pending analysis of real Mainnet usage.
-Usage-based billing for reads and egress, along with a paid top-up path, follows at and after GA.
+Console caps free storage at 5 GB in total.
+Usage-based billing for reads and egress, along with a paid top-up path, follows after GA.
 Console manages WAL token handling on your behalf.

 What is available in beta